joelkoz/NodeMDA/README.md

-code generation plugins and instead want to use NodeMDA to generate a complete NodeJS application stack using Koa, Mongoose, and MongoDB for the back end and React + Mantine for the front end, all deployable using Docker, see the README for the [koa-react plugin](https://github.com/joelkoz/NodeMDA/tree/master/plugin-dev/koa-react) in the plugin-dev directory.*
+code generation plugins and instead want to use NodeMDA to generate a complete NodeJS application stack using Koa, Mongoose, and MongoDB for the back end and React + Mantine for the front end, all deployable using Docker, see the README for the [koa-react plugin](https://github.com/joelkoz/NodeMDA/tree/master/plugin-dev/koa-react) in the plugin-dev directory.

 Introduction
 ------------

-NodeMDA is a node.js library used for generating software source code for any project or language using the *Model Driven Architecture* methodology.
-This methodology allows you to create large portions of code for your software projects by using a UML tool to diagram software concepts.
+NodeMDA is a node.js library used for generating software source code for any project or language using a simplified version of the *Model Driven Architecture* methodology.
+By using a small subset of UML - *Class definitions and diagrams* - large sections of your application can be generated automatically.
+It is particularly effective for the generation of backend artififacts like database entities and remote service interfaces.

 NodeMDA is a code generation *_engine_* that uses "plugin" architecture driven by [Handlebars templates](http://handlebarsjs.com/), allowing you to easily modify